bluesentinelsec/miley/README.md

 Miley is a proof of concept malware scanner built for scanning container images, as well as local files.

-Miley works by taking file hashes from the container/directory, and querying the hashes against a malware databse, [Malware Bazaar](https://bazaar.abuse.ch/).
+Miley works by taking file hashes from the container/directory, and querying the hashes against a malware database, [Malware Bazaar](https://bazaar.abuse.ch/).

 This tool was created to satisfy classwork for Dakota State University's CSC-842 Security Tool Development.